saaddouiev/breathwork-app-retention-and-churn-analysis/README.md

 Monthly churn sits at 55.7% vs. 35.5% for annual.
-This could reflect lower switching friction on monthly, or a selection effect where annual buyers are already more committed at signup — the data here can't distinguish the two.
+This could reflect lower switching friction on monthly, or a selection effect where annual buyers are already more committed at signup, the data here can't distinguish the two.

 ## So What